-Whenever there is a discrepancy between minimum standards or dimensions required in this Title and those contained in zoning regulations, building codes, or other official regulations or resolutions, the most restrictive shall apply.
-In those instances where a specific project is subject to a condition of zoning approval, the requirements of the zoning condition shall control, whether more or less restrictive than the requirements of this Unified Development Ordinance.
+300-20.1 Whenever there is a discrepancy between minimum standards or dimensions required in this Title and those contained in zoning regulations, building codes, or other official regulations or resolutions, the most restrictive shall apply.
+In those instances where development standards for a parcel of land or a specific project have been lawfully and explicitly established as a condition of approval for a rezoning, variance, permit, or other formal action by the Board of Commissioners, the Zoning Board of Appeals, or any other authorized body, the requirements of such conditions shall control.